 List of Famous International Cricket Stadiums in India:

-Sardar Patel Stadium is one of the oldest International cricket stadiums in India.
+Narendar Modi Stadium is one of the oldest International cricket stadiums in India.
 The stadium was established in the year 1983.
 Also known as Motera Stadium, this stadium is the largest cricket stadium in the world.
 The stadium has several times gone under renovation.
 By 2020 it was completely reconstructed and hosted the opening of the Namaste Trump’ meeting of US President Donald Trump and Prime Minister Narendra Modi on 24 February 2020.
 The ground has also hosted some of the matches during 1987, 1996, and 2011 World Cups.
-By now, the stadium has hosted 12 Tests, 23 ODIs, and 1 T20Is matches.
+By now, the stadium has hosted 15 Tests, 26 ODIs, and 7 T20Is matches.
+Other names of Stadium are Motera Stadium and Sardar Vallabhai Patel Stadium.

 2. Eden Gardens- Kolkata